Geoparks are natural areas that aim to protect and make sustainable use of the Earth’s heritage.

-Within Japan we are registered only as a Japanese Geopark, however in aims of becoming a UNESCO Global Geoparks, we are undertaking activities with a Global mindset.
+Within Japan there are also geoparks registered as a Japanese Geopark, who conduct activities similar to those of UNESCO Global Geoparks, and are aiming for UNESCO Global Geopark designation.

 The Japanese Geoparks Network (JGN) was established in 2009 to support regional activities related to the promotion of geoparks.
 In JGN there are regular members certified as Japanese Geoparks and associate members trying to be certified as such.
 They are actively working on promoting Geoparks not only in Japan but also to the world.
-UNESCO Global Geopark are located in 41 countries and 147 regions, mainly in Europe and China.
-In Japan, 9 areas are designated as UNESCO Global Geoparks.
-35 other areas including the Hakusan Tedorigawa Geopark are actively raising public awareness as Japanese Geoparks.（As of July 2019）.
+UNESCO Global Geoparks are located in 48 countries and 195 regions, mainly in Europe and China.
+In Japan, including the Hakusan Tedorigawa Geopark, 10 areas are designated as UNESCO Global Geoparks.
+36 other areas are actively raising public awareness as Japanese Geoparks.（As of May 2023）

 World Heritage sites place much value on protection and conservation as part of the World Heritage Convention, whereas geoparks put emphasis on protection and conservation as well as utilization, such as popularization of education and science, and local development.
 Every geopark region is doing their best to support local people’s activities, such as geo-tourism, which through regional revitalization and local economic development, can be expected to nurture culture and the environment, and lead to the protection and conservation of heritages.